HyperviewHQ/hyperview_docs/documentation/product/document-management/index.md

    > - Update the document name.
    > - Update the description.
-   > - Replace the file (see {ref}`Document-file-types`) or update the URL (remember to include the protocol), depending on whether the document is a file or a link.
+   > - Replace the file (see {ref}`document-file-types`) or update the URL (remember to include the protocol), depending on whether the document is a file or a link.

 3. Click Save.
 A success message will appear.